-Let’s say we have three systems that we need to pass information between on a regular basis: Human Resources, Finance and Training.
-The HR system holds details of employees and processes information for the weekly or monthly pay roll; the Finance system pays invoices to external suppliers and also processes employee expenses; the Training system holds details of courses employees are to do or have completed.
+We have three systems that we need to pass information between on a regular daily basis.
+We have a HR system where we hold details of employees and pay these employees on a weekly or monthly basis, we have a finance system where we pay invoices to external suppliers and also process employee expenses and a training system where details of training courses employees are to do or have completed are held.

-Now we need to pass to the Finance system and Training system details of new employees as well as any changes details when they occur e.g. job title changes due to promotion, name changes due to marriage, etc. We also need to pass approved expenses from the Finance system to the HR system so that employees are reimbursed, as well receive invoices from external suppliers and pay them.
+Now we need to pass to the finance system and training system details of new employees as well as any changes to employee details i.e. name change due to marriage, job title changes due to promotion, etc. We also need to pass approved expenses from the finance system to the HR system so employees can be reimbursed as well receive invoices from external suppliers and payment of these invoices.

-In the simple most basic scenario we achieve the passing of information between systems using paper forms or email.
-So when a new employee joins, his/her details are entered into the HR system, most likely from a form.
-These details are then passed to the Finance and Training systems by either using this same paper form or printing off the details from the HR system and passing them onto the Finance and Training support functions for manual entry into those systems.
-The same will occur for any approved expenses from the Finance system onto the HR system and also receiving invoices and payment to suppliers.
+In the simple most basic scenario we achieve the passing of information between systems using paper forms or even email.
+So when a new employee joins, his details are entered into the HR system most likely from a form and the new employee details passed to the finance and training systems either using the same form or printing off details from the HR system and passing these details onto the finance and training support functions to enter the new employee details into those systems manually.
+The same will occur for the approved expenses from the Finance system to the HR system and also receiving invoices and payment of these to suppliers.
 The main issues with a manual process are that it is prone to errors and delays and has no real audit trail.

-Architects typically call this a “point to point” solution design, in that each feed of data is separate from each other.
-Whilst this is a good, neat solution on day one of your step into integration as a business, you will soon come to realise it acts more as a hindrance as your business moves forward and you look to replace the HR system for instance.
-In this scenario you would have to amend three point to point automated processes namely the HR data to the Finance and Training systems and the approved expense information from Finance to HR.
-Now it may not seem a lot of work, but if the HR data was required by other systems the amount of work to amend these point to point interfaces increases.
+Architects typically call this a point to point solution design in that each feed of data is separate from each other.
+Whilst this is a good neat solution on day one of your step into integration as a business you will soon come to realise it acts more as a hindrance as your business moves forward and you look to want to replace the HR system for instance.
+In this scenario you would have to amend three point to point automated processes namely the HR data to the finance and training systems and the approved expense information from finance to HR.
+Now it may not seem a lot of work but if the HR data was required by other systems the amount of work to amend these point to point interfaces increases.

-This is where BizTalk can help.
-Acting as what us architects call an “integration hub and spoke model” there are no point to point interfaces and all data goes through BizTalk.
+This is where BizTalk can help by acting as what us architects call an integration hub and spoke model where there are no point to point interfaces and all data goes through BizTalk.
 This model has the advantage of decoupling systems so the HR system doesn't need to know about the structure and layout of the data going to the Finance and Training systems.

 n * (n — 1)/n.